Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

      - mint amount per reward period
      - The percentage increase in amount of CCD per payday.
    * -
-     - mint distribution: baking reward
+     - mint distribution: block reward
-     - The fraction of newly minted CCD that goes towards baker rewards.
+     - The fraction of newly minted CCD that goes towards block rewards.
    * -
-     - mint distribution: finalization reward
+     - transaction fee distribution: validator
-     - The fraction of newly minted CCD that goes towards finalization rewards.
+     - The fraction of block transaction fees allocated to the validator.
    * -
-     - transaction fee distribution: baker
-     - The fraction of block transaction fees allocated to the baker.
-   * -
      - transaction fee distribution: GAS account
      - The fraction of block transaction fees allocated to the GAS account.
    * -
-     - GAS rewards: baking a block
+     - GAS rewards: producing a block
-     - The fraction of the GAS account that is allocated to the baker for baking a block.
+     - The fraction of the GAS account that is allocated to the validator for producing a block.
    * -
      - GAS rewards: adding a finalization proof
      - The fraction of the GAS account that is allocated to the baker for including a finalization proof in a block.
    * -
      - GAS rewards: adding a credential deployment
-     - The fraction of the GAS account that is allocated to the baker for including an account creation transaction in a block.
+     - The fraction of the GAS account that is allocated to the validator for including an account creation transaction in a block.
    * -
      - Gas rewards: adding a chain update
-     - The fraction of the GAS account that is allocated to the baker for including an update transaction in a block.
+     - The fraction of the GAS account that is allocated to the validator for including an update transaction in a block.
    * - Time parameters
      - reward period length
      - The length of the reward period.
 All rewards are handed out at the end of each reward period.